-UV sterilization is a widely used technology in recirculatory aquaculture systems (RAS) globally.
+UV sterilization is a widely used technology in recirculatory aquaculture systems globally (Fig. 1).
 It is applied as a supportive filtration method to biological and mechanical filters of biologically charged water, ensuring the highest water quality and fish health.
 UV sterilization is used in RAS facilities worldwide, particularly in fish farms and hatcheries, to maintain water quality and prevent disease outbreaks (Taufik et al., 2023).
 UV radiation targets and inactivates microorganisms such as bacteria, viruses, fungi, yeasts, and algae, ensuring the water remains free of harmful pathogens.
 UV disinfection is a chemical-free method, which eliminates the risks associated with handling and dosing hazardous chemicals, and also minimizes the environmental impact of chemical disinfection methods (Kim et al., 2023).
 UV sterilization helps maintain the physical and chemical composition of the water, ensuring optimal conditions for fish growth and health.
 UV systems are designed to accommodate high flow rates and provide full monitoring control, making them a cost-effective and sustainable choice for RAS facilities (Summerfelt et al., 2009).

-Fig: 1.
+Fig. 1.
 The ultraviolet radiation disinfection process is used for water treatment and filtration.

-2.2 Oxygenation and Aeration:
+2.2 Oxygenation and Aeration

 2.2.1 Aeration devices

-Aeration devices play a vital role in recirculatory aquaculture systems (RAS) by ensuring adequate oxygen levels for fish health and system efficiency.
+Aeration devices play a vital role in recirculatory aquaculture systems by ensuring adequate oxygen levels for fish health and system efficiency.

-Types of Aeration Devices:
+Types of Aeration Devices

-Diffused Bubble Aeration: This method involves providing low-pressure air from a blower to diffusers placed at the bottom of culture tanks.
+Diffused Bubble Aeration.
+This method involves providing low-pressure air from a blower to diffusers placed at the bottom of culture tanks.
 The diffusers release small air bubbles that rise through the water column, transferring oxygen efficiently to the water (Xiao et al., 2020).

-Paddlewheels, Propeller Aspirators, and Vertical Lift Pumps: These devices move water into contact with the atmosphere, enhancing oxygen transfer.
+Paddlewheels, Propeller Aspirators, and Vertical Lift Pumps.
+These devices move water into contact with the atmosphere, enhancing oxygen transfer.
 However, they can create excessive turbulence in culture tanks, making diffused aeration more common for efficient oxygenation (Kumar et al., 2010).

-Air Stones and Pipes: These traditional aeration systems are commonly used in hatcheries and culture tanks, producing larger air bubbles that rise quickly to the surface.
+Air Stones and Pipes.
+These traditional aeration systems are commonly used in hatcheries and culture tanks, producing larger air bubbles that rise quickly to the surface.
 While effective, they may not provide sufficient oxygen for high-density fish culture systems, leading to the preference for more efficient methods like diffused aeration or oxygen generators (Lim et al., 2021).
 Maintaining adequate dissolved oxygen levels is essential for fish respiration, growth, and overall well-being.
 In RAS, where water is continuously reused, efficient aeration devices are vital to ensure optimal water quality and fish productivity (Patkaew et al., 2024).

-2. Efficiency and Considerations:
+2. Efficiency and Considerations.

 Studies have shown that diffused aeration systems can transfer oxygen at an average rate of 1.3 kg oxygen/kWh.
 However, this efficiency may vary based on factors like dissolved oxygen concentration, water temperature, and fish species requirements (Al-Ahmady, 2006).
 Properly sizing aeration devices is crucial to meet the oxygen demands of fish and biofilters.
 The oxygen consumption rate in a system is influenced by factors such as feed rate, waste removal efficiency, and fish density, necessitating careful consideration during system design (Edward et al., 2022).

-2.3 Temperature Control:
+2.3 Temperature Control.